Why mediate your divorce? For parents who are contesting child custody or visitation, mediation is mandatory in California.

 You can benefit from mediation.

-Consult with Fresno divorce lawyer and trained mediator Rebecca Medina to find out how.
+Consult with Fresno and San Diego divorce lawyer and trained mediator Rebecca Medina to find out how.